 Working on a complete C++ rewrite/reimplimentation of the core FDM.
-Initially he is using X15 data to test his code, but once things are all in place we should be able http://jsbsim.sourceforge.net/
+Initially he is using X15 data to test his code, but once things are all in place we should be able to simulate arbitrary aircraft.
+Jon maintains a page dealing with Flight Dynamics at: